-Development should conserve local distinctiveness by demonstrating high quality design which both respects existing character and responds to the distinctive character of each part of the plan area.
+Development should conserve local distinctiveness by demonstrating high quality design which both respects existing character and responds to the distinctive character of the part of the plan area in which it is located.

 a.
 Within the Low Hauxley Beach Houses area, as defined on the policies map, development will be supported where it: